 A normal result means the blood vessels show no signs of narrowing, clots, or closure, and the arteries have normal blood flow.

 Abnormal results may be due to:

-- Blood clot in an artery or vein
+- Blood clot in a vein (DVT)

 - Narrowing or widening of an artery